-Ghana Hydrological Authority — government agency overseeing flood management and drainage infrastructure, advocating for community participation in flood prevention and infrastructure solutions.
+Ghana Hydrological Authority — government agency addressing flooding and drainage management, calling for public participation in flood prevention and leading retention pond construction projects.

 The Ghana Hydrological Authority is calling on communities across the country to play a more active role in preventing floods by reporting illegal developments and environmental offences before they escalate into disasters. …